Core-Tools/hsu-master-go/pkg/resourcelimits/WINDOWS_PRIVILEGES_FOR_RESOURCE_LIMITS.md

 - **`SeIncreaseQuotaPrivilege` ("Adjust memory quotas for a process")** and **`SeDebugPrivilege` ("Debug programs")** are typically assigned to the **Administrators** group by default on Windows.
 - These privileges are **NOT always enabled by default**, even for Administrator accounts, and often need manual enabling via system administration tools.
 - Ordinary user accounts **do not have these privileges** and cannot elevate themselves in code without appropriate rights.
-- To enable the "set memory limits" feature, users must:
+- To enable the "set resource limits" feature (memory, CPU, process limits), users must:
   - Run the program under an account with these privileges assigned.
   - Verify and adjust privilege assignment in **Local Security Policy** or via **Group Policy**.
   - The program itself should enable the privileges in its token during startup using `AdjustTokenPrivileges`.